 Prerequisites: CULS 2201 or permission of the instructor and of the Coordinator of the program An advanced seminar on a selected cultural studies topic designed for cultural studies majors.
 Topics will vary from year to year.

 Censorship and Art

 Prerequisites: CULS 1101 or permission of the instructor An exploration of the relationship between censorship and contemporary art.
+(Also listed under Women's Studies)

 Special Topics

 CULS 3311 Special Topics